Our Story so Far

 Deborah edits a local poetry website, Strictly East (www.strictly-east.org), and has been included in many anthologies (including Poets from Hell, Trafford Press, 2005).

 She has worked as a banker, file clerk, library aide, reader for the blind, and other unsuitable things.
-She no longer understands why she ever bothered with anything but writing.
-Her goals in life include a small cult following and a flat stomach.
+She no longer understands why she ever bothered with anything but writing & publishing.
+Her dreams in life include a small cult following and a flat stomach.